 The transition itself is really unique – a smoothly animated lateral move that mimics the user’s head turning to the left and to the right in a panoramic view.

 With the design of the viewport, we’ve introduced the possibility to concurrently manage different screen areas without sacrificing simplicity and responsiveness.

 The primary place where a user will look for applications is the home page.
 This is the heart of the launchpad and the starting place for the user.

-The page features tiles that allow the user to launch apps and may show additional information.
+The page features tiles that allow the user to launch apps, and which may also show additional information.
 The page can be personalized and tiles can be added, removed, or bundled in groups.
-Since the launchpad is role-based, only tiles according to the user’s role are displayed.
+Since the launchpad is role-based, only apps relating to the user’s role are displayed.

 The Me Area is located off-screen to the left in the SAP Fiori launchpad.
 In order for the Me Area to slide into view, the user must click on the profile image located on the top left corner of the screen, which is always available from every screen.

-While most actions in the Me Area are available independently of the current context, some of the actions will be directly tied to the content shown in the main content area.
-This includes:
+While most actions in the Me Area are available independently of the current context, some of the actions are directly tied to the content shown in the main content area.
+These include:

 - The user’s profile picture and access to online state

 - A catalog of available apps (the app finder)